 The New York Times ran an article yesterday aptly titled, “It Must Be Bob.
 I Hear His Hip Squeaking,” discussing people with hip implants, largely Stryker hip implants, who were told to try new ceramic hip implants.
-The Stryker hip implants and their sister implants were promoted as being much more durable than the previous generation of hip implants.
-But their hips soon began to squeak, raising concerns that the noises were not just embarrassing and uncomfortable, but foreboding of more serious problems with their hip implants.
-One patient has turned to You Tube to vent her frustrations with her Stryker hip implant.
+Its manufacturers promoted it and its sister implants as being more durable than the previous generation of hip implants.
+But their hips soon squeaked, raising concerns that the noises were not just embarrassing and uncomfortable, but forebode more serious problems with these hip implants.
+One patient has turned to YouTube to vent her frustrations with her Stryker hip implant.

-No one knows what the long term consequences of these problems are.
+No one knows what the long-term consequences of these problems are.
 “Catastrophic failure has been a concern in the past, with older ceramic components,” said Dr. James M. Bried, a California surgeon who fears that squeaking might be a harbinger of future difficulties.
 But while no one can foretell the future of these hip implants, recipients are asking the right questions.
-Hopefully behind closed doors, Stryker and the other hip replacement manufacturers are asking the same questions.
+Hopefully, behind closed doors, Stryker and the other hip replacement manufacturers are asking the same questions.

 In 2013, the focus has shifted to the Stryker Rejuvenate Modular / ABG II Modular-Neck Stem.

-If you would like to speak to a lawyer, call 800-553-8082 or click here for a free no obligation consultation with a Stryker hip implant lawyer.
+If you would like to speak to a lawyer, call 800-553-8082 or click here for a free no-obligation consultation with a Stryker hip implant lawyer.